 1 Corinthians 13,13

-Symbology of Faith, Hope and Love: the Carmague Cross
+Symbology of Faith, Hope and Charity: the Carmague Cross

 The symbols of the three Theological Virtues are represented as well by the Cross of Carmague, also known as croix gardien or Cross of the Guardians.